 Showing articles associated with Sandy Douglas

-Dr Sandy Douglas is an academic clinician and holds a Wellcome Trust Postdoctoral Fellowship for Clinicians (i.e. Career Development fellowship).
-He is also a Co-Investigator on the EPSRC funded Future Vaccine Manufacturing Research Hub (Vax-Hub) and hold an MRC grant to develop a novel rabies vaccine and carry out clinical trials.
+Dr Sandy Douglas is a principal investigator and academic clinician.
+He led the development of the large-scale manufacturing process for the Oxford-AstraZeneca COVID-19 vaccine, which has resulted in over 2 billion doses being manufactured by late 2021.
+Sandy is Chief Investigator of the COV008 phase I clinical trial of intranasal administration of this vaccine.
+He holds a Wellcome Trust Clinical Research Career Development Fellowship, is a Co-Investigator on the EPSRC funded Future Vaccine Manufacturing Research Hub (Vax-Hub) and holds an MRC grant to develop a novel rabies vaccine and carry out clinical trials.

 What is your main area(s) of interest/expertise?